vandithavb/vandithavb/README.md

 Developed an interactive Tableau dashboard to analyze global CO₂ emissions per capita across countries and regions, showcasing emission trends and enabling insightful comparisons.
 This visualization provides a tool to explore historical and regional emission data for a better understanding of global environmental impacts.

 [Restaurant Order Analysis](https://github.com/vandithavb/Data_Analysis_Projects/tree/main/Restaurant%20Order%20Analysis)
-Conducted a comprehensive SQL analysis on a restaurant’s database to explore menu structure, order trends, and spending behaviors.
-Insights include menu composition and pricing, popular items, high-volume orders, and top spending customers, aiding in decision-making for pricing, inventory, and marketing strategies.
+Conducted a comprehensive SQL analysis on a restaurant’s database to explore menu structure, order trends, and spending behaviours.
+Insights include menu composition and pricing, popular items, high-volume orders, and top-spending customers, aiding in decision-making for pricing, inventory, and marketing strategies.

 ## Data Engineering Projects